Ireland: Republic of Ireland

 The Republic of Ireland is a parliamentary democracy based on the Westminster system, with a written constitution and a popularly elected president whose role is mostly ceremonial.
 The Oireachtas is a bicameral parliament, composed of Dáil Éireann (the Dáil), a house of representatives, and Seanad Éireann (the Seanad), an upper house.
 The government is headed by a prime minister, the Taoiseach, who is appointed by the president on the nomination of the Dáil.
 Its capital is Dublin.

 The Republic of Ireland today ranks among the wealthiest countries in the world in terms of GDP per capita and in 2015 was ranked the sixth most developed nation in the world by the United Nations' Human Development Index.
-A period of rapid economic expansion from 1995 onwards became known as the Celtic Tiger period, was brought to an end in 2008 with an unprecedented financial crisis and an economic depression in 2009.
+A period of rapid economic expansion from 1995 onwards became known as the Celtic Tiger period, was brought to an end by the post-2008 Irish economic downturn and an economic depression in 2009.
+According to the 2024 Global Peace Index, Ireland is the second most peaceful country in the world.